And God Created Woman (Genesis 2:18-25)

 So here we have the first woman.
 And you have to love how Adam reacted when he saw the first woman: “‘At last!’
 Adam exclaimed.
 ‘She is part of my own flesh and bone!
 She will be called ‘woman,’ because she was taken out of a man.'”
 I see great joy and relief in Adam’s reaction to seeing Eve.
 He immediately recognized that she supplied something that he was lacking, and that she reflected and complemented him.
 You see both sides: she was like him, but she was different in a way that complemented him.
 This was exactly what Adam needed.

 This passage is so familiar to a lot of people that we need to take a step back and look at what it says and doesn’t say.
 First, let’s look at what it doesn’t say.
 It in no way implies that women are inferior to men or subordinate to them.
 God said in verse 18 something like this, depending on your translation: “I will make a helper suitable for him.”
 A lot of people have taken that word helper and thought that it implies inferiority.
 In English, the word helper can imply a lower status.
 That is not the case in Hebrew, the language in which this text was first written.
 In fact, this word for helper was only used nineteen times in what we call the Old Testament.
 Sixteen of those nineteen times, it was used of God.
-Helper does not been lower.
+Helper does not mean lower.

 Some others have talked about the fact that Adam named her woman in this passage, stating that naming is a function of authority.
 Adam does name Eve, but not here.
 Here, he only recognizes that she belongs to the same category as he does.
 He names her after the Fall, when everything was thrown off balance, but here there is no naming.
 There is only recognition and appreciation.